veritem/valdie/README.md

 ![NPM Downloads](https://img.shields.io/npm/dw/valdie?style=flat-square)

-A TypeScript and JavaScript Validation Library that just works you probably never knew you needed it.
+A TypeScript and JavaScript Validation Library that just works 🔨

+You probably never knew you needed it but here you go.

 Installation